Beauty

 What are the benefits of retinol for the skin?

-Thanks to its keratolytic action, retinol smoothes the skin's surface texture, It reduces wrinkles and fine lines, tightens dilated pores, gives a glow, promotes cell regeneration, stimulates the formation of collagen, hyaluronic acid, elastin and fibroblasts ...
-"Retinol also acts against free radicals, a consequence of exposure to UV rays, tobacco, pollution... and responsible for skin aging and degradation of the epidermis, adds Valerie Leduc.
-Finally, it regulates the synthesis of melanin, limits the formation of spots and reduces them.
-It has long been the treatment of choice for acne for its action on sebum production and inflammation. "
+Thanks to its keratolytic action, retinol smoothes the skin's surface texture, retinol's keratolytic action smoothes the skin's surface texture, reducing fine lines and wrinkles, tightening dilated pores, giving a radiant glow, promoting cell regeneration and stimulating the formation of collagen, hyaluronic acid, elastin and fibroblasts...
+"Retinol also acts against free radicals, which are the consequence of exposure to UV rays, tobacco and pollution, and are responsible for cutaneous aging and epidermal degradation, adds Valérie Leduc.
+Finally, it regulates the synthesis of melanin, limiting the formation of spots and diminishing their appearance.
+It has long been the treatment of choice for acne, for its action on sebum production and inflammation.. "

 "Vitamin A derivatives are also used as anti-imperfection active ingredients", as Nadine Pomarède explains.